RMIT University

 - A curriculum reimagined to leverage RMIT's international strengths in technology, design and enterprise.

-- Industry guest speakers, international study tours and networks and work-integrated learning (WIL) projects with business, social or ethical purposes.
+- Industry guest speakers, international study tours, networks and work-integrated learning (WIL) projects with business, social or ethical purposes.

 - Subjects designed for the leaders of tomorrow, allowing you to network, take control of your career and lead sustainable organisations.